This helpful guide will break down all the small details you’ll need to consider when planning to order your wedding stationery suite.

 Of course, the more inserts you include, the more costly the invitation suite can be.
 If budget is a primary concern, you can save by including extra details on the back of the invitation, RSVP card, or on a website instead.
 Sometimes, however, enclosure cards can be a great way to add a special touch to the invitation suite.

-5. Envelope Options
+5. Envelope Styling and Addressing

 It’d be a shame to neglect the envelopes and the role they can play in the overall look and feel of your wedding paper suite.
 You can bring color and patterns into the design through the envelopes you choose.